Vaiko: Lok Sabha

+Rajya Sabha

 Philanthropy

 In 2005, Vaiko started the Marumalarchi Blood Donors' Club.
 Vaiko has launched many engagement programmes in rural areas with the participation of villagers.
 Vaiko has undergone a month-long padayatra in Tamil Nadu for the interlinking of interstate rivers in India.
 Vaiko during the time he represented Sivakasi Constituency in Loksabha conducted several medical camps for his constituents.
 He conducted medical camps for physically disabled people in his constituency with the help of Sri Venkateshwara Medical College, Thirupathi.
 Thousands of people afflicted by polio attended the camp and were given medical aid including corrective surgery at Thirupathi and Whitefield, Bengaluru and post-surgery aid, equipments, etc,.
 He conducted medical camps for providing the Hepatitis B vaccine for children and provided vaccines for 65000 children in his constituency.
 Considering the logistics and the planning involved in providing the vaccines in three doses to 65000 children, the program was successful without a hitch.
-And considering the fact that all these medical camps were organized by Mr. Vaiko without any government help and with his own money, it itself states the philanthropic nature of the leader.
+And considering the fact that all these medical camps were organized by Mr. Vaiko without any government help and with his own money, it itself states the philanthropic, pioneer nature of the leader.